missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 I was convinced, and purchased a [reMarkable 2](https://remarkable.com/store/remarkable-2) pretty much immediately.
 After a couple weeks of use, I ended up wishing for more functionality than the device provided.
 That's when I discovered the [Supernote A5 X](https://www.supernote.com/#/product?type=SN-A5-X).
 It's a similar device that has more popularity in east Asia.

-Overall, I preferred Remarkable 2's hardware and Supernote A5 X's software.
-They both have pros and cons, and one may be better than the other based what you want to accomplish with it.
+Overall, I preferred reMarkable 2's hardware and Supernote A5 X's software.
+They both have pros and cons, and one may be better than the other depending on what you want to accomplish with it.
 I was primarily looking for distraction-free reading and note-taking, and ended up choosing the Supernote mainly because of [how much better they handle ePubs](#supported-file-formats) and [annotations](#annotations).
 They also have a much more responsive team, so I have higher hopes of them adding features I'm missing than for reMarkable.

 I've written about some of the features of these 2 devices here.
 I hope this helps with your purchasing decisions!